The γ Parameter

 Where the 2 Comes From

 Phase space has 6 dimensions (3 position + 3 momentum).
 Through contraction to effective degrees of freedom, this yields a factor of 2.
-This was derived in Sessions #64-65, not fitted to data.
+This argument appears in Sessions #64–65; the parameter-derivations audit classifies the whole formula as a motivated ansatz, not a derivation.

 The Three Regimes